 From left to right we have our little Polish rooster Pierce (who now lives at my father-in-law’s), one of our white hens Opal, then Bonnie and lastly Norris.
 Norris has a twin sister Twink, who has messed up toes (Twinkle Toes).

-Our little Copper Marans are no longer so little.
-We said goodbye to our big rooster George this summer as we made room for our new group of chicks.
+Next to the flock came our little Copper Marans who are no longer so little.
+We said goodbye to our big rooster George a couple summers ago as we made room for our new group of chicks.
+He sure was beautiful and did a great job of protecting his ladies.